-Like any job, finding the right internship program takes a time and research.
+Like any job, finding the right internship program takes time and research.
 Most major studios have internship programs available.
-These positions are usually highly sought after and the competition is steep.
+These positions are usually highly sought after and the competition is fierce.
 But if you’re up for the challenge you can usually find the requirements for application on their company website.
-If you don’t have a specific company in mind, or you’re looking for an immediately available internship, sites like internmatch.com list available internships with companies located across the U.S.
+If you don’t have a specific company in mind, or you’re looking for an immediately available internship, sites like WayUp.com list available internships with companies located across the U.S.

 When it comes to entry-level video jobs, a production assistant (PA) or runner position is one of the lowest on the totem pole.
 Unfortunately, it is almost always a necessary rite of passage.